This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 First, combine all of the ingredients except the rice in a medium-size pot.

 Cook on medium heat until the carrots and celery are tender.
 Add the rice and continue cooking until the rice is tender.

 Finally, taste the soup to make sure it’s like you want it.

 Ladle it into individual bowls and serve with crackers, bread, or a sandwich.

-If you like something sweet after your meal, check out these pecan brownie cookies or these butterscotch pecan cookies.
 Another dessert you might enjoy is this mug cake that you can make in any flavor you want.